-Many companies, especially utilities and banks, are very bad with customer service through their phone system.
-They never ever had anyone call in to their own service to find out what a caller goes through and how stupid their phone system is set up.
+I can tell that they never had anyone call in to their own service to find out what a caller goes through and how stupid their phone system is set up.

-As a systems analyst I personally don't consider the programming of phone systems completed until it has been thoroughly tested.
-But unfortunately many companies never do that part of the work.
-They just put the system on line and expect it to take care of things without proper customization and testing.
+As a systems analyst I personally don't consider the programming of a phone system completed until it has been thoroughly tested.
+Unfortunately many companies never do that part of the work.
+They just install the system and expect it to take care of things without proper customization and testing.

 I have tried to report my findings to the programming department of various companies.
-But I think my reports fall on deaf ears since I find the same problems months later.
+In most cases my reports fall on deaf ears since I find the same problems months later.
 I wonder how many customers they lose over that time period.
 It's a shame that utilities don't need to care since customers usually don't have other options.

 It's Important To Make Callers Feel Wanted

-When one finds they are pressing key after key and not getting anywhere to reach a live person, or to get the information they want, they will feel that they are dealing with a company that does not care to have his or her business.
+When a caller finds they are pressing button after button and not getting anywhere to reach a live person, or to get the information they want, they will feel that they are dealing with a company that does not care to have his or her business.

-When a customer is considering switching insurance companies, where they bank, or changing any other company they do business with, the phone system experience will strongly affect their decision.
+When a customer is considering switching insurance companies, or where they bank, or any other company they do business with, the failed phone system experience will strongly affect their decision.
 That is the major decision factor that leads me away from doing further business with certain organizations.

-I'm in the phone business.
-Whenever I sell an automated system I instruct my client to consider his or her attitude towards their customers.
-I explain that the phone system must do three things.
+Being in the phone business, whenever I sell an automated system to a client, I instruct them to consider their attitude towards their customers.
+I explain that the phone system must do three things:

 - It must make their customers feel welcome.